Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 have a working app that allows a smart phone to control a garage door opener using its hacked remote control!

-We didn't use the connect button yet and the trigger button can be clicked before the connection is established.
+We don't have a disconnect button yet and the trigger button can be clicked before the connection is established.
 We need some more GUI logic!